DomenicScarcella/DomenicScarcella/README.md

 And, yes, that includes tinkering with and repurposing ME and my skill set.
 In my adult life, I've brought old abilities to new practical applications, working professionally in:

+💼 Software Development Engineering

-💼 Broadcast Operations / Engineering
+💼 Broadcast Operations & Engineering

 💼 Publishing / Writing / Editing